 One of the houses in existence at that time was an already ancient timber-framed structure said to have begun life as Henry VIII’s Forest Gate hunting lodge and/or dog kennels, though there’s not much evidence for this.
 The house was later extended and converted into an inn called the Spotted Dog.

 Wonderfully, ‘the Dog’ has survived to the present day as the oldest non-ecclesiastical building in the London Borough of Newham.
-Woefully, it has been abandoned for more than a decade, boarded up and left to rot.
+Woefully, it has been abandoned for more than a decade, boarded up and left to rot – as shown in the photo below.
 It is on Historic England’s Heritage at Risk register.

 Another dwelling assessed for hearth tax in 1670 was Rooke (or Rookes) Hall, which dated from the mid-16th century and was later renamed Upton House.
 In 1762 Admiral John Elliot sold Upton House to Dr John Fothergill, who enlarged the grounds and filled them (and several glasshouses) with rare and exotic botanical species.
 Dr Fothergill was one of a number of Quakers to settle in Upton around this time.
 The closely-knit community was linked by marriage with the Pelly family, West Ham’s principal landowners.

 Upton House was renamed Ham House in the late 1780s, which helped avoid potential confusion with a different Upton House that by then stood on Upton Lane at what is now the corner of Lancaster Road.
-Joseph Lister, who pioneered antiseptic surgery, was born at this Upton House, which is shown in the watercolour on the right.
+Joseph Lister, who pioneered antiseptic surgery, was born at this Upton House, which is shown in the watercolour below.